diarmidmackenzie/tetris-engine/README.md

-# tetris-engine.js
+# blocks-engine.js
-A set of A-Frame components that enable VR Tetris games (2D and 3D) to be created using just HTML.
+A set of A-Frame components that enable VR Falling Block games (2D and 3D) to be created using just HTML.

 ### Overview

-With just a few lines of HTML, you can put a falling blocks game in the style of Tetris into any A-Frame VR world.*
+With just a few lines of HTML, you can put a falling blocks game into any A-Frame VR world.*

 It can be 2D or 3D, it can use any set of shapes you choose, and you can customize various other aspects too.